Ready to change the world? The Graduate Center helps you find opportunities to develop professional and leadership skills that complement your degree.

-In Fall 2014, the UA Graduate Center opened its doors to provide graduate students and postdoctoral fellows — as well as their programs — support that enhances their academic and professional success.
-The Graduate Center supports the next generation of researchers, academic professionals, and leaders by facilitating recruitment of distinguished graduate students and postdoctoral scholars, building opportunities for professional development and mentoring, and fostering interdisciplinary research, innovative collaboration, networking, and engagement with diverse communities.
+In Fall 2014, the University of Arizona Graduate Center opened its doors to provide graduate students and postdoctoral fellows — as well as their programs — support that enhances their academic and professional success.
+The Graduate Center supports the next generation of researchers, academic professionals, and leaders by facilitating recruitment of distinguished graduate students, building opportunities for professional development and mentoring, and fostering interdisciplinary research, innovative collaboration, networking, and engagement with diverse communities.

 The Graduate Center will assist University and Graduate College support for the next generation of researchers, creative and scholarly professionals, and other leaders by enhancing recruitment of graduate students and postdoctoral fellows, offering professional development opportunities, and providing programs that foster interdisciplinary research and collaboration.

 - Recruit the top graduate candidates to UArizona

 - Provide opportunities for professional development

 - Establish new funding opportunities including new fellowships for graduate students

 - Increase the diversity of the graduate student body